NightScript370/nightscript370.github.io/pages/index.md

 landing: true
 ---

-# Welcome to the NightScript Domain!

-This website was made to record various accomplishments I've done over the years.
-The content you may find here could range from video game reviews, blogs, projects or other things I may throw onto here.
-Maybe you'll find something interesting here?
-Who knows, but hey; at least appreciate the nice beautiful background of a mountain.
-Well, for those of you who weren't distracted and did not go to the source code of this website to see the image in its full glory, note that this website is open source on GitHub.
-Heck, this website is hosted on GitHub using GitHub Pages.
-I guess that should tell you what type of person I am.

-If you haven't figured it out yet, I'm kind of a laid-back yet lazy 16 year old programmer that is extremely enthusiastic in open source code and external contributions.
-I mainly program for the homebrew community, specifically the Nintendo DS Homebrew community.
-I can code in PHP, JavaScript, Python and some C++.
-Programming isn't the only thing I do (but it's my specialty).
-I also find interest in graphic design (using Photoshop CS6), writing, gaming and moderating.
-Outside of my own personal server, I moderate Mario Making Mods (a discord server on modding the Super Mario Maker series) and the DS(i) Mode Hacking Discord Server.
-It's rare that you'll see me moderate though, because most of the userbase are rule-abiding users.

-I do most of my communications on Discord (primarily on my personal Discord Server) but I'm also reachable elsewhere.
-Just take a look at my social page to know where to find me.
-I go by three names: maorninja(322), NightYoshi370 and NightScript.
-I much prefer NightScript but some sites either have it taken or don't allow name changes.
-I also take PayPal donations, if that's sort of your thing.

-### Graphic Design

-Being in a Graphic design class for my 11th grade, I got introduced to the powerful tool known as photoshop.
-We made a lot of wacky things, some of them I absolutely adore.
-Here are examples of a few:

 {% assign symbolface = "" | split: ',' | push: "/assets/images/gd/CropLetterYoshi.jpg" | push: "Here's an image of myself, but in symbolism" %}
 {% assign tyson = "" | split: ',' | push: "/assets/images/gd/tysonhesse.jfif" | push: "A fan book of Tyson Hesse, made in a low budget design (class assignment)" %}
 {% assign mspaint = "" | split: ',' | push: "/assets/images/gd/ns_doodle.jpg" | push: "A doodle I had to make for class" %}